PochingHsu/PochingHsu.github.io/_pages/about.md

 Interests
 ======
 * **Energy demand analysis** <br>
-Energy demand from national to building scale consumption takes 40% of total energy consumption in US...
+As the premise of design and operation for energy systems, demand prediction requires robust, effective and precise enough tool to evaluate and make plans.
+My interest within energy demand analysis ranges from national scale to single buildings.
+Considering building sector takes stable 40% of total energy consumption from the [first figure](https://leigao-ceee.github.io/portfolio/Energy_Demand_Analysis/), building energy consumption would be an appropriate cutting point.
+On contrary to physical model,data driven method (like machine learning) implicitly extracts features from data.
+These techniques have advantages of robustness, flexibility, and rapidity when applying for prediction tasks.
+The [second figure](https://leigao-ceee.github.io/portfolio/Energy_Demand_Analysis/) shows the research focus on
+ML based building energy prediction.
+Right now, I'm trying to implement not only advanced deep learning model for prediction but also trying to interpret performance model by model.

 * **Thermal system optimum design** <br>
 A bottom-up optimization design framework is developed for thermal system optimization.
-With this framework, we are trying to realize end2end design, leverage more advanced cycles in terms of E<sup>3</sup>R and enable multiple objective optimization.
+With this framework, we are trying to realize end2end design, leverage more advanced cycles in terms of *E<sup>3</sup>R* and enable multiple objective optimization.
 The best thermal system considers the constraints of heat source, sink, component constrains.
 Contrary to conventional design stream with classic or expert recommended configuration.
-This framework starts with a comprehensive configuration optimization framework (COF) based on graph knowledge.
+This framework starts with a comprehensive configuration optimization framework (*COF*) based on graph knowledge.
-Here is an example of COF framework applied for [supercritical CO<sub>2</sub> power cycle](https://leigao-ceee.github.io/portfolio/evolution_SCO2/).
+Here is an example of *COF* framework applied for [supercritical CO<sub>2</sub> power cycle](https://leigao-ceee.github.io/portfolio/evolution_SCO2/).
-The COF is under intensively developed for more case studies.
+The *COF* is under intensively developed for more case studies.

 * **System operation with uncertainty** <br>
-Uncertainty issue persists around energy systems, with more and Robust energy system operation under uncertainty
+Uncertainty issue persists around energy systems, instead of getting more accurate prediction capability, the more realistic strategy is to operate system with uncertainty information...

 * **Disruptive innovations in HVAC area** <br>
 In CEEE, various innovations are developed to improve how energy is served for human beings with minimum destruction of environment.